xywangbuaa/xywang.github.io/_pages/about.md

 News
 -----------
+`May/25/2024` Our three papers on DRAM PIM, video acceleration, and LLM acceleration have been accepted by ChinaSys24.
+We look forward to sharing them in Hangzhou!

 `May/20/2024` Our "LowPASS" A ReRAM-based SNN Accelerator has been accepted by ISLPED 2024!
 Congratulations to Zongwu.

 `Mar./20/2024` Our "UM-PIM" Data re-layouted machnism has been accepted by ISCA 2024!
 Congratulations to Yilong.